pmadruga/pedromadruga.com/content/blog/From-PoC-to-3.5M-documents-.md

 ### Breaking silos and the importance of domain knowledge

+When the development officially started, in March 2024, my main focus was factuality - answers had to be as close to the truth as possible, complete, coherent while  hallucinations were reduced to a minimum.
+Without factuality there was no point in having a product.
+To this day, our constant and daily strife for factuality remains our AI-based products' identity.

-When the development officially started, in March 2024, my main focus was to have the best quality of answers.
-And in legal terms, that translates to factuality.
-That means, that a close collaboration with domain and content experts was essential.
-And by "close collaboration" I mean that there were periods where I sat done and coded live in front of two (wonderful) domain and content experts.
+Problem was, that my knowledge was limited in regards to the legal domain.
+Thus, a close collaboration with domain and content experts was essential.

+And "close collaboration" was taken to heart: there were periods where I sat down and coded live in front of two (wonderful) domain and content experts.
 I couldn't understand whether an answer from KAILA was good - but they did.

+And that changed everything for the better.
+It became a lesson and a foundation of AI development that domain expertise is fundamental for any AI-based products we (and possibly, many many other companies) develop and release.

 I spent weeks trying to understand the legal method, the type of documents Karnov has, the metadata it has, how a lawyer approaches research, etc. I had the advantage to have dedicated people helping me getting domain knowledge - essential for the success of a data science project -, even before lines of code were written.
 And when code was written, it was *with* them.